ranibb/mongoDB-RESTful-APIs-CRUD-Angular-Video-Application/README.md

 After capture this video in VideoCenter component, we will send it as an input again but this time to the VideoDetail component where we will display the details.

     VideoCenter -> input -> VideoDetail component -> Display in VideoDetail template.

+## Video Detail UI

+Improve the UI of the VideoDetail component and incorporate input fields for rendering the video details; title, url and description with Two-Way binding.

+Also, initially render the title in a heading tag.
+If you click on the title, it becomes hidden and an input filed with Two-Way binding gets rendered instead.

+Once the title has been edited and you navigate away from the current video, the input filed should become hidden and the title heading turns back on.
+For that, we are going to listen to ngOnChanges lifecycle hook as well.